lucascr91/lucascr91/README.md

 Hi, I'm a open source developer in my free time.
 Nowadays, I'm mainly interested in Go and DevOps.
 If you are a Go programmer, take a look at my repos and feel free to contribute in any of them.
-I'm also accepting invitations to contribute in open source Go projects ;)
+I'm also accepting invitations to contribute in open source projects ;)

 <table>